When I was in music school, stories of Coltrane and Charlie Parker practicing jazz for 10-12 hours a day would circulate the hallways like folk tales.

 These are all the basic tools you'll need to play standards with other musicians.

-P.S.
-If you're not feeling confident about anything in these lessons, the best thing to do would be to consult a private teacher :)
+p.s.
+If you're not feeling confident about anything in these lessons, the best thing to do would be to get coaching from a teacher :)

 3. Embrace Your Creativity